JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the Dragon arc: Introduction

 In this paper we revisit this cluster presenting a new hybrid lens model derived using the most updated constraints of A370.
 Based on the JWST NIRCam data processed by the MAGNIF team, we identify several new candidates and estimate their redshift from the lens model, which is later compared to the photometric redshift derived with all the available photometric information (up to 19 filters from HST and JWST, 16 of them in the cluster core).
 The paper focuses on two aspects of the lens model: i) the DM content of the two BCGs and ii) the lensing properties along the Dragon arc.
 The paper is organized as follows.
 Section~\ref{s:MAGNIF} describes the JWST observations and data processing.
 This section includes also a discussion of the lensing constraints (including the new ones discovered by JWST) used to derive the lens model.
 Section~\ref{s:WSLAPplus} describes very briefly the algorithm \wslap used to derive the lens model.
 In section~\ref{sect_BCGs} we focus our attention on the two radial arcs near the south and north BCG and compare the stellar mass with the DM mass.
 Section~\ref{sect_Dragon} pays attention to the lensing properties of the Dragon arc.
 We discuss our results in section~\ref{sect_discussion}, in particular the implications for the DM content in the two BCG for MOND models and the possibility (and challenges) of detecting a particular type of variable object that could be interpreted as a transient, Cepheids, in the Dragon arc.
 Finally, Section~\ref{sect_conclusions} summarizes our conclusions.

 We adopt a standard flat cosmological model with $\Omega_M=0.3$ and $h=0.7$.
 At the redshift of the lens ($z=0.375$), and for this cosmological model, one arcsecond corresponds to 5.162~kpc.
 For the redshift of the Dragon ($z=0.7251$) one arcsecond corresponds to 7.245~kpc and the distance modulus is 43.2.
 Unless otherwise noted, magnitudes are given in the AB system \citep{Oke1983}.
 Common definitions used throughout the paper are the following: ``macromodel'' refers to the global lens model derived in Section~\ref{s:WSLAPplus}.
-The main caustic and main CCs are from this model, ``micromodel'' means perturbations introduced by microlenses in the lens plane (stars and remnants), and ``microcaustics'' means regions in the source plane of divergent magnification associated with microlenses.
+The main caustic and main CCs are from this model.
+We use the term ``micromodel'' to refer to perturbations introduced by microlenses in the lens plane (stars and remnants) and the term ``microcaustics'' to refer to regions in the source plane of divergent magnification associated with microlenses.